MaximeBonnel/Bitcoin-news-sentiment-analysis/README.md

    pip install -r requirements.txt
    ```

-> You can also setup the environnement with the conda file in data folder.
+> You can also setup the environnement with the conda file "condaEnv.yml".

 ## Run the Project